OliveERP/Quickbooks-Connect/README.md

 In each Customize form, click on edit of "Quickbooks ID" and check the "Allow on Submit" checkbox
        ![image](https://user-images.githubusercontent.com/120718232/213420340-8c5ac925-4a70-486b-b6d9-188d487ae906.png)

-Update the form and refresh the system to ensure changes.

-<b>3.
-Creation of a Client Script for 'Quickbooks Migrator'</b>

-      1. Add a Client Script

-      2. Type 'QuickBooks Migrator' in Doctype

-      3. Select 'Form' in Apply To

-      4. Click the Enabled checkbox

-      5. Copy and Paste the script 'QuickBooks Migrator' in it and Save

 <b>4.
 Customer Group "Commercial" should exists in ERPNext</b>
        Go to "Customer Group Tree' and check if "Commercial" exists under "All Customer Group".